How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Being clear about how you’ll pick giveaway winners is another way to build trust and keeps things fair.

-Here’s an idea of what to include:
+Here’s what to include:

 - Selection method: Random draw or judging criteria?